Hello my name is…..

 Hello, my name is Katie.

-The justice and dedication she deserves cannot be summed up in one blog post or email so there is more than the usual number of links to people who have a better way with words than me and knew her personally.
+The justice and dedication she deserves cannot be summed up in one blog post or email, so there is more than the usual number of links to people who have a better way with words than I and knew her personally.
 There are also links to speeches Kate has made and the results of her efforts and campaigns.
-I was aware of the Hellomynameis campaign and who she was, I followed her on Twitter, and read her heartfelt tweets while she was in the hospice during her final days.
-Following her death I read more about her life and soaked up all I could.
+I was aware of the Hellomynameis campaign and who she was.
+I followed her on Twitter and read her heartfelt tweets while she was in the hospice during her final days.
+Following her death, I read more about her life and soaked up all I could.

 Kate's words will inspire you.
 Here she is talking at the NHS Confederation in 2014 and I would urge you to watch this

-While working my few hours of clinical time on the wards I was invited into a patient’s bed space who needed an urgent procedure.
+While working my few hours of clinical time on the wards, I was invited into a patient’s bed space who needed an urgent procedure.
 I was acutely aware that he didn't know who I was or why I was there.
-When was the right time to say hello - while mid-procedure?
-It started urgently so there was no time before.
-As soon as it finished I took his hand and said hello my name is Katie.
+When was the right time to say hello, while mid-procedure?
+It started urgently, so there was no time before.
+As soon as it finished, I took his hand and said Hello, my name is Katie.
 I explained who I was and thanked him that I could observe his team doing what they had to do.
-Interestingly a couple of other staff around the bed then also said hello.
+Interestingly, a couple of other staff members around the bed also said hello.
 It was a good moment.

 Kate Granger used social media to a positive extent that produced real change, worldwide acknowledgement and uptake of #hellomynameis.

-Kate has written two books and the proceeds are donated to charity.
-The Other Side of the Story is her account of her journey from diagnosis to treatment being able to apply the perspective of both doctor and patient and The Bright Side which builds on her determination to remain positive despite what has been thrown at her.
-Order you copies here
+Kate has written two books, and the proceeds are donated to charity.
+The Other Side of the Story is her account of her journey from diagnosis to treatment, being able to apply the perspective of both doctor and patient and The Bright Side, which builds on her determination to remain positive despite what has been thrown at her.
+Order your copies here

 Her life and death touched key points that are crucial to healthcare, that of compassion and how to talk about dying.